That1Guard/MineplexServerMonitor/README.md

 * You should be all set!

 ## Todo
 For a list of the things that are still needing to be done, look [here](TODO.md).
-All help is appricicated.
+All help is appreciated.

 ## Authors
 * OnlyJoking/randomdevlol - Main contributor & Project Manager